richardwzp/linux-no-stupid-question/Hyprland.md

 distro: endeavour OS

 ## If you already have a KDE
-`Hyprland` and `Plasma KDE` can't live together without some tweeking. press `ctrl + alt + F3`, to bring up the tty.
-You can launch Hyprland from there.
+`Hyprland` and `Plasma KDE` can't live together without some tweeking.

-You also need to change the setting in `SDDM`.
+## How to switch between different display manager
+For endeavourOS, you can toggle it in the bottom left corner in the login screen.
+It took me so long to realize it's there.